 4. Methods of collection, preparation and study.
 Construction of pollen diagrams and their interpretation.
 Palynofacies.

 5. Overview of paleoecology.
 Dinoflagellates and plant fossils as environmental and climate indicators.
 Climatic curves.

-7. Evolution of dinoflagellates and plants in time.
+7. Evolution of palynomorphs and plants over time with special emphasis on Portuguese fossils.
 Origin of terrestrial vegetation.
 General aspects of the plants of the Paleozoic and Mesozoic.
 Origin and expansion of angiosperms.
 The vegetation of the Cenozoic.
 Progressive degradation of vegetation in Europe during the Quaternary.
 Establishment of the Mediterranean vegetation.

 Programs where the course is taught: